S. Iswaran: 2023

 On 11 July 2023, Iswaran was arrested and released on bail.
 He also had his passport impounded.
 The next day, he and other individuals were summoned to assist in an unspecified corruption investigation by the Corrupt Practices Investigation Bureau (CPIB).
-Upon being briefed on the investigation by the CPIB, Prime Minister Lee Hsien Loong instructed Iswaran to go on a leave of absence until the end of the investigations; Chee Hong Tat was appointed as the Acting Transport Minister.
+Upon being briefed on the investigation by the CPIB, Prime Minister Lee Hsien Loong instructed Iswaran to go on a leave of absence until the end of the investigations; Chee Hong Tat was appointed as the Acting Minister for Transport.

-Iswaran's case is the first high-profile graft investigation involving a minister since November 1986, when Minister for National Development Teh Cheang Wan was investigated by the CPIB for bribery allegations, although Teh committed suicide a month later before he could be formally charged.
+Iswaran's case was the first high-profile graft investigation involving a minister since November 1986.
+In the previous investigation, Minister for National Development Teh Cheang Wan was investigated by the CPIB for bribery allegations; however, he committed suicide a month later before he could be formally charged.
 The next day, the government announced that Iswaran would not have access to government offices and had to remain in Singapore until the investigations were completed.

-On 2 August, Prime Minister Lee Hsien Loong announced that Iswaran had been interdicted with a reduced monthly pay of S$8,500 as per civil service guidelines, given that there are no specific provisions that cover ministers under investigation.
-Until his resignation, Iswaran still drew a monthly salary of S$16,000 as an MP as Parliament had not tabled a motion to remove it.
+On 2 August, Lee announced that Iswaran had been interdicted with a reduced monthly pay of $8,500 per civil service guidelines, as there were no specific provisions covering ministers under investigation.
+Until his resignation, Iswaran drew a monthly salary of $16,000 as an MP as Parliament had not tabled a motion to remove it.